Vortecsmaster/HandsOns/MathBounty/README.md

 * A working Plutus Developer Environment Nix-Shell
 * 1 paymentAddresses with some UTxO with ADA for providing Bounty Value.
 * 1 paymentAddress with a UTxO with ADA **ONLY** for providing collateral.
 (Could be the same payment address)
-* 1 paymentAddress for the counterpart that try to guess the secret and get the bounty.
+* 1 paymentAddress for the counterpart that try to guess the solution and get the bounty.
 * Validator Script (Serialized and JSON encoded)
 * Datum (JSON encoded)
 * Redeemer (JSON encoded)